Chemical Color Imaging

 Chemical Color Imaging - Proof of Concept

-TheChemical Colour Image on the left shows raisins with impurities in between (paper, plastic).
+TheChemical Color Image on the left shows raisins with impurities in between (paper, plastic).
 The blue and green arrows point two spectral positions of raisins.
-In the graph on the right it can be seen that points with similar colour also have similar spectra behind.
-The red arrow points a different colour.
+In the graph on the right it can be seen that points with similar color also have similar spectra behind.
+The red arrow points a different color.
 Consequently the spectrum (paper) is also different from the raisin spectra.

 Bridging of Hyperspectral Imaging and Image Processing